kmthehippie/queuein-frontend-tailwind/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+LOGS

-21 MAY 2025
+23 MAY 2025
-NOTES

 1. DELETE PG DROP DATABASE queuein
-2. CREATE New data
-3. Double check user -- ARE THEY AUTHORIZED?
+2. Double check user -- ARE THEY AUTHORIZED?
-4. Individual Outlet -- How should it look?
+3. Individual Outlet -- How should it look?
-5. ALL OUTLETS //Done
-6. Update Outlet Component (modal) //Done
-7. Create new outlet page
-8. Restructure App.jsx to remove dblayouts and create pathing for /outlets/new
+   a.
+Design vertical queue management
+   b.
+Design horizontal queue management
+4. <i class="fa-solid fa-trash"></i> Delete an outlet AT ALLOUTLETS

 WHEN TIRED LIST: